MagGeo/MagGeo/guidelines/PUBLICATION_GUIDE.md

 # MagGeo Publication Guide

-Complete instructions for publishing MagGeo v0.2.0 to GitHub and PyPI.
+This is a guideline with all instructions for publishing MagGeo v0.2.0 to GitHub and PyPI.

 ## 1. Git Repository Setup and GitHub Upload